For general COVID questions please call Broward County at 954-357-9500

 - All practice areas are open.

-- Single play only
+- Single and doubles play

 - Exact cash or credit cards only

 - Social distancing will be enforced while checking in.

 - Signs on office door requiring face masks upon entry

 - 7:00 a.m. - sunset